 Some of you might be thinking this is way too complicated, but it does not have to be an exhausting process.
 Many times, it is all about finding the exercises that work best for you and your body while ensuring that the movement is easy to complete.
-For guidance, use our detailed directions and photos to demonstrate the exercise.
-We’ve got plenty of examples for you to follow in our list of exercises.

 Here are a few to get you started: